stlab/adobe-contract-checks/README.md

    (That may mean temporarily storing a return value in a local variable so it can be tested.)

-4. Give your `struct` or `class` a `bool invariant() const` method that containing `ADOBE_CONTRACT`
+4. Give your `struct` or `class` a `void check_invariant() const` method containing `ADOBE_INVARIANT` invocations.
+Invoke it just before returning from each public mutating friend or member function.

-6. If a function throws exceptions or can otherwise report an error, don't make call that a precondition violation.
+6. If a function throws exceptions or can otherwise report an error **to its caller**, don't call that a precondition violation.
 Instead, make that behavior part of the function's specification: document the conditions, the resulting behavior, and test it to make sure that it works.

 2. If your program needs to take emergency shutdown measures before termination, put those in a [terminate